 The aim of the game is to capture a certain number of enemy pieces.
 This number is determined before the start of the game.

 Kotu Ellima is another variant of the 16 soldiers known in Sri Lanka and India.
-In this game each player has 24 pieces.
-At the beginning of the game they are set as shown on the image below.
+In this game, each player has 24 pieces.
+At the beginning of the game, they are set as shown in the image below.
 Only one field in the center is free.
 Besides all the rules are exactly the same as in a game of 16 soldiers.

 Some books about games say capturing is not mandatory in the game of 16 soldiers, as well as in derivative games (Peralikatuma and Kotu Elliman).
 I have no idea about the source of this discrepancies.
 Maybe some authors are simply wrong.
-However I can’t exclude that in some places in the world people just play without obligation to capture.
-It is difficult to judge for me.
+However, I can’t exclude that in some places in the world people just play without obligation to capture.
+It is difficult to judge.

 - Belagerung – yet bigger “fortress”